-Culture can foster local pride. "nearly 90% of Edinburgh residents felt that its annual festivals improved their pride in the city".
-Again, the government has begun to implement this into official policy, with the establishment of Heritage Action Zones, aiming to increase people's pride in their local high streets.
+Culture can foster local pride.
+"Nearly 90% of Edinburgh residents felt that its annual festivals improved their pride in the city".
+With the establishment of Heritage Action Zones, aiming to increase people's pride in their local high streets.
 Landmark events can be extremely effective and leave lasting legacies.
-(Birmingham Commonwealth Games, and more locally the Tour de France).
-Yet smaller cultural activities that build upon this momentum can be equally as meaningful, as the Birmingham Festival 2023 proved.
-Strong traditions of local arts-lead events can thus act as a cornerstone to creating strong and beloved places.
-Mill Road Winter Fair, Strawberry Fair, Fireworks Night, CAMRA beer festival, and Christmas lights are some of the local events amongst many aswell as public art projects.
+Yet smaller consistently held cultural activities that build can be equally as meaningful.
+Cambridge has a strong tradition of local arts-lead events which can act as a cornerstone to creating strong identities and reputations.
+Mill Road Winter Fair, Strawberry Fair, Fireworks Night, CAMRA beer festival, and Christmas lights are some of the local events amongst many as well as public art projects.